History & Overview Annual Report Center News Community Affairs Code of Conduct

 Essiac

-Essiac was developed in the 1920s by Rene Caisse, a Canadian nurse.
+Essiac was developed in the 1920s by Rene Caisse, a Canadian nurse, and promoted as an alternative cancer treatment.
 It contains four botanicals: burdock root, sheep sorrel, slippery elm, and rhubarb.
-Laboratory studies have shown that Essiac has antioxidant and cytotoxic properties.
-But results are conflicting on Essiac's antiproliferative effects.
-Essiac prevented growth of prostate cancer cells but stimulated growth of breast cancer cells.
-In a study of breast cancer patients, Essiac did not improve health related quality of life.
-Well designed clinical trials are needed.
+Laboratory studies suggest Essiac has antioxidant and cytotoxic properties.
+However, studies on its antiproliferative effects are conflicting: Essiac prevented growth of prostate cancer cells, but stimulated growth of breast cancer cells.
+In a study of breast cancer patients, Essiac did not improve quality of life or mood.
+Despite unsubstantiated claims, Essiac remains a popular anticancer therapy.

 • To treat cancer

-Laboratory studies showed conflicting results.
-One observational study of breast cancer patients showed no improvement in quality of life with Essiac.
+Laboratory studies show conflicting results.
+An observational study of breast cancer patients did not find any improvement in quality of life with Essiac.

 • To treat HIV and AIDS